 If you have tested positive for COVID-19, suspect you have it or are feeling particularly unwell, you can download this form to display in your home so should the emergency services need to visit, they know there is an animal inside.

-Can I walk a dog for someone who is self-isolating or vulnerable?You can leave your house to provide care or help for a vulnerable person.
-This includes walking a dog for someone who is unable to leave their house because they are self-isolating or being shielded due to being vulnerable (including being over 70), or if they are a key-worker (NHS staff or similar).
+Can I walk a dog for someone who is self-isolating or vulnerable?Yes, you can walk a dog for someone who is unable to leave their house because they are self-isolating or being shielded due to being vulnerable (including being over 70), or if they are a key-worker (NHS staff or similar).
 Always remember to wash your hands before and after handling the dog, and keep 2 metres away from other people and animals, including when handing over the dog to the owner – remember that the virus could pass from person to person on surfaces such as the lead or collar.
 Some safety tips to help you plan assisting with someone else’s dog, for your safety and theirs: